 The progress of the Way of Working is driven by the associated Practice Adoptions.
-For illustrative purposes the states of the two Alphas are shown in Figure 111.
+For illustrative purposes the states of the two Alphas are shown in Figure A.16.

-How the Practice Adoption Alpha drives the progress of the Way of Working Alpha is summarized in Table 36, along with the reference to additional checklist items that this kernel extension adds to the Way of Working state checklists.
+How the Practice Adoption Alpha drives the progress of the Way of Working Alpha is summarized in Table A.16, along with the reference to additional checklist items that this kernel extension adds to the Way of Working state checklists.

-Way of Working StateHow the practice adoption drives the progress of the Way of Work Additional Checklist Items Principles Estab- lished Estab- At least one Practice has been select support of the established principles.
+Way of Working State How the practice adoption drives the progress of the Way of Work Additional Checklist Items Principles Established At least one Practice has been selected in support of the established principles.
 At least one Practice has been selected that supports the established principles.
-Foundation Estab- lished In Use Once the foundation is established, the prac- tices and tools are used by team members as part of their way of working. - In Place The Way of Working is in place when the selected and integrated practices and tools are used by all relevant team members. - Working WellAs the practices help team members effectively complete their work the way of working reaches a working well state.
+Foundation Established As each practice and related tools are selected and integrated the Way of Working foundation is established.
+At least two practices have been selected and integrated.
+In Use Once the foundation is established, the practices and tools are used by team members as part of their way of working.
+A sufficient number of practices and tools have been selected and integrated to support some of the team member's needs.
+In Place The Way of Working is in place when the selected and integrated practices and tools are used by all relevant team members.
+A sufficient number of practices have been integrated to support the team member's needs, At least some of the practices and tools are working well for the team.
+Working Well As the practices help team members effectively complete their work the way of working reaches a working well state.
+All the required practices have been integrated and are supporting all team member's needs.
 Retired None None

-Table 23 - How the Practice Adoption Alpha drives the Way of Work Alpha
+Table A.16 - How the Practice Adoption Alpha drives the Way of Work Alpha